The injunction may be entered only against the respondent named in the petition.

 If the petitioner knows of any other court proceeding in which the petitioner is a person affected by a court order or judgment that includes provisions regarding contact with the respondent, any of the following that are known by the petitioner:

-The types of provisions regarding contact between the petitioner and respondent.
+The type of provisions regarding contact between the petitioner and respondent.

 The clerk of the circuit court shall forward to the sheriff any temporary restraining order, injunction, or other document or notice that must be served on the respondent under this section and the sheriff shall assist the petitioner in executing or serving the temporary restraining order, injunction, or other document or notice on the respondent.
 The petitioner may, at his or her expense, elect to use a private server to effect service.

-, the clerk of the circuit court shall notify the department of justice of the injunction and shall provide the department of justice with information concerning the period during which the injunction is in effect and information necessary to identify the respondent for purposes of responding to a request under s.
+, the clerk of the circuit court shall notify the department of justice of the existence of the order prohibiting a respondent from possessing a firearm and shall provide the department of justice with information concerning the period during which the order is in effect and information necessary to identify the respondent for purposes of responding to a request under s.
 165.63

 or for purposes of a firearms restrictions record search under s.
 175.35 (2g) (c)